University-at-Buffalo-SEDS/Flight-Computer-Ground-Station/README.md

       - Configure `app/config.py` to the correct COM or ttyUSB port if needed.
   2. Run `python -m app` to start the server.
   3. Open the address that it prints in your web browser.
+  4. Repeat step 2 to see changes (looking to solve for automatic reload)

 ## Setup via `pipenv`
 ---